Malefic Traditional

 Finally, after its abandonment, the cistern was filled with clay deposits, which rendered the environment nearly anaerobic and thus preserved the contents to a remarkable degree.

-I know I said I’d be moving to physical evidence, but some discussion of the deities enshrined at this location is necessary here.
-Anna Perenna is a little-known deity, who, though Ovid names her as Dido’s sister (the Queen of Carthage of Aeneid fame), seems to have originated as a mother goddess of the Etruscans.
+Some discussion of the deities enshrined at this location is necessary here.
+Anna Perenna is a little-known deity, who, though Ovid names her as Dido’s sister³—the Queen of Carthage of Aeneid fame—seems to have originated as a mother goddess of the Etruscans.
 Under the Romans, she became identified with the yearly cycle—the assignment of this role seems simply due to a linguistic coincidence with the Latin phrase, per annum.
-Her rites took place on the Ides of March and were described as fairly Bacchic.
+Her rites took place on the Ides of March and were described as Bacchic.
 Only three cultic shrines are known, this one, one in Sicily, and one in Cisalpine Gaul.

-When I say nymphs, which Anna Perenna is also sometimes described as (as a mortal, she was drowned in a river, a typical nymph origin story), that’s likely to conjure images of beautiful young women.
+When I say nymphs, which Anna Perenna is also sometimes described as—as a mortal, she was drowned in a river, a typical nymph origin story—that’s likely to conjure images of beautiful young women.
 However, these nature spirits were really more closely aligned with Dionysus, the sileni, and Pan—deities of the untamed landscape.
 Nymphs, in particular, represented the seductive and dangerous qualities of such wild places.
-England’s Peg Powler, who lures victims to the water’s edge then drags them under, occupies this same type of mythic space, with similar traditions appearing around the world.
-This, coupled with the fact I mentioned in the previous part that these bodies of water were thought of as passages to the netherworld, makes this fountain an obvious place from which to send malign messages.
+England’s Peg Powler, who lures victims to the water’s edge, then drags them under, occupies this same type of mythic space, with similar traditions appearing around the world.
+This, coupled with the fact these bodies of water were thought of as passages to the netherworld as I mentioned in the previous Part that, makes this fountain an obvious place from which to send malign messages.

 Now to the artifacts.
 Piranomonte describes these as: